Investing in our Community’s Future

 - Oxnard College

 Global Trade & Logistics Class

-The Port offers an award-winning 11-week Global Trade & Logistics class for Oxnard Union High School District (OUHSD) and Vista Real students.
-Until further notice, the program will be conducted via Zoom.
+The Port offers an award-winning 12-week Global Trade & Logistics class for Oxnard Union High School District (OUHSD) and Vista Real students.

 Port staff, customers and partners teach about imports and exports, the global supply chain, safety and security, manufacturing and more.

 An opportunity for a virtual internship at the Port is available to a select student at the end of every term.
 Read the Port’s Fall 2019 Dock Talk issue on the “Future of the Port” to see more about Port interns and their subsequent education and career paths — many of whom have entered the maritime, operations and environment fields.

 CURRICULUM – FALL 2021 GLOBAL TRADE & LOGISTICS

 Intro to America’s Ports and their Place in Global Trade

 Introduction to the various players that combine to successfully deliver our community’s everyday products.

 Presented by the Port’s Drew Rodriguez and Miguel Rodriguez